 Domaine de Reuilly Les Pierres Plates (750ml)

 Reuilly is an appellation in the eastern Loire Valley.
 In 1935 Denis Jamain’s grandfather planted the first vines in the region along with farming the large oak forest on the edge of town.
 The domaine began with two hectares of vines and has grown to 17 hectares.
 Denis continues in the family tradition of grape growing and farms seventeen hectares in the heart of the appellation, with eleven planted to Sauvignon Blanc, four planted to Pinot Noir, and two planted to Pinot Gris, which makes his superb and distinctive Reuilly rosé.
-The domaine received organic status in 2011 is now certified biodynamic.
+The entire domaine received organic status in 2011 is now certified biodynamic.
 The Domaine benefits from an exceptional land, mainly composed of clay and limestone of the Kimmeridgian era for the growing of its three grape varietals and also benefits from very favorable climate conditions for the good ripening of the grapes.

 Pale vibrant yellow in the glass.
 The nose is very clean and fresh with pronounced green fruit, citrus white pepper and lily.
 The palate is dry with lively acidity, lime pith and even a hint of peach.
 There is a pleasing mineral salinity that carries through to the finish.
 This wine would be perfect with ceviche, fish tacos and salads with fresh goat cheese.

 Reuilly is in Sauvignon Blanc territory, an ancient winemaking village that today has only about 300 acres in vines.
 Our bottling, Pierres Plates, is from a specific vineyard with Chablis-like soil full of chalk, fossils and sea shells.
 Try to imagine Sancerre grown at Chablis.
 The fruit is lively, with white flower perfumes, citrus and minerality.
 It has finesse and precision. – Kermit Lynch